papercane/papercane.github.io/content/projects/datafest-2025/index.md

 title: "Datafest: Trends of Uncategorized Data 🏛️ ⚖️"
 date: 2025-05-04
 tags: ["datathon","law firms","university of waterloo", "group project","google api"]
-author: ["Mukto Akash", "Jasmine Sun", "Adrian Tang", "Irene Chung"]
+author: ["Jasmine Sun", "Mukto Akash", "Adrian Tang", "Irene Chung"]
 description: "This paper describes how uncategorized data in the Savill database can lead to some skewed predictions."
 summary: "Using Pheonix Arazona as our case stud, we studied the correlation between classified and unclassified companies to determine if there were trends that the company was not able to notice."
 # cover: